 NLG models have the potential to have an immense and transformative positive impact on human society.
 A staggering 1 in 3 internet users aged 16 to 64 have used an online translation tool in the last week, a figure representing over 1 billion people \cite{kemp_2022_cultural}.
 Text summarization can create understandable summaries of complex legal text \cite{kanapala2019text} or medical records \cite{wang2021systematic}.
 NLG models can give a voice to machine systems, changing the way that humans interact with them \cite{kim2019comparing}.
 The same Transformer architecture used heavily for NLG can also be used for generating pictures from image descriptions \cite{ramesh2021zero}, producing functional code from a natural language summary \cite{chen2021evaluating}, and serves as the basis for the current vanguard of generalist agents \cite{gato}.
-While future research in NLG may bring further wonders, alongside these opportunities is the corresponding certitude that the same technology will be used by bad actors to nefarious ends.
+While future research in NLG will bring further wonders, alongside these opportunities is the corresponding certitude that the same technology will be used by bad actors to nefarious ends.
 Predicting how abuses are likely to unfold, and understanding the best defenses against them, is essential for allowing humanity to reap the positive benefits of this technology while minimizing potential harms.
 We must walk a cautious path through the age of the silicon wordsmith.